 It is not possible to replace the lens if it is sunburned.
 It is therefore important that the glasses are not exposed to the sun for a long time.
 This damage is not covered by warranty.

 It is possible to cast with the headset as long as your external TV / Laptop supports Miracast.
 This can be done via the built-in screen mirroring on the glasses.
 For the full guide click here.

-It is not possible to download the Google Playstore as Pico does not support this app.
+It is not possible to download the Google Playstore as the Pico G2 4K does not support this app.

 When the battery is 100% charged, it has a battery life of 2 to 2.5 hours.

 On this page https://developer.pico-interactive.com/ you can register or register by clicking on the link at the top right of the screen.
 After verifying your email, you can sign up and continue downloading games to your Pico headset.